Upward-Spiral-Science/the-fat-boys/draft/questions.md

 HA: {k > 1}

-Different clustering paradigms, which will likely use different dissimilarity metrics D: X x X -> R+ and different error functions, will likely yield different results in this inferential analysis.
+Different clustering paradigms, which will likely use different dissimilarity metrics D: X x X -> R+ and different objective functions, will likely yield different results in this inferential analysis.

+In addition to clustering, we can also ask questions about the distribution of the gene expression levels.
+Just as a toy example, we can look at the expression level of biomarker q and test whether it is normally distributed or not.

+H0: {fq(x_i) ~ Gaussian}
+HA: {fq(x_i) !~ Gaussian}

 **Predictive**